 “At most organizations, scenario planning focuses on the necessary operational responses to ensure business continuity.
-Few of these plans address the ability or bandwidth of employees to focus on their work,” says Brian Kropp, Distinguished Vice President, Research, Gartner.
+Few of these plans address the ability or bandwidth of employees to focus on their work,” Brian Kropp, Distinguished Vice President, Research, Gartner, said at the time.

-HR should help managers with nine specific activities to ensure employees get the requisite support to tackle the emotional roller coaster of this crisis — and are productive and engaged.
+The shift required HR to offer managers specific guidance on how to ensure employees get the requisite support to tackle the emotional roller coaster of this crisis — and are productive and engaged.
+That guidance hasn’t changed.
+In fact, it has become even more crucial now that the crisis has endured for so long.

 1. Be on the lookout for signs of distress in your employees